-We also lease a warehouse in west London that expires in 2030 with approximately 64,000 square feet.
-We expect to construct a flexible GMP modular facility to scale up our manufacturing footprint at this location.
+We also lease a warehouse in west London that expires in 2030 with a break clause in 2025 with approximately 64,000 square feet.

 We have other smaller leases that are primarily used for office and laboratory space.
 See Note 9, "Leases," to our financial statements appearing at the end of this Annual Report, for further discussion.